Data visualization with ggplot2 :: Cheat Sheet

 • linetype: Integer or string (0 = "blank", 1 = "solid", 2 = "dashed", 3 = "dotted", 4 = "dotdash", 5 = "longdash", 6 = "twodash").

-• size: Integer (line width in mm for outlines).
+• size: Integer (in mm for size of points and text).

-• linewidth: Integer (line width in mm for lines).
+• linewidth: Integer (in mm for widths of lines).

 • shape: Integer/shape name or a single character ("a").